Jatin794/crypto/content/Tip Me.md

 <div> <a class="donate-with-crypto" href="https://commerce.coinbase.com/checkout/1d651c8e-7a25-4850-a78c-e0e2f40e100c"> Donate with Crypto </a> <script src="https://commerce.coinbase.com/v1/checkout.js?version=201807"> </script> </div>

 Might add more, but for now, drop me a message if you prefer a coin which isn't in that list (Cardano, Stellar, Neo, Harmony, Tron, BNB etc), and we'll figure something.
-My Jabber/XMPP is `shinsengumi@404.city`.
+My Telegram (preferred) is `@Jnxpriv` and my Jabber/XMPP is `shinsengumi@404.city`.